 Ricky Stuart has walked out on Parramatta to take up a three-year contract to coach Canberra.

-The 46-year-old told the Eels board of his decision on Wednesday evening having led the club to a second successive NRL wooden spoon with just just five wins all season.
+The 46-year-old told the Eels board of his decision on Wednesday evening, having led the club to a second successive NRL wooden spoon with just five wins all season.

 The Eels have been plagued with boardroom dramas all season and the former NSW coach insisted on a get-out clause in his contract when he accepted the role at the start of this season.

-"Not only for me but for people like (chairman) Steve Sharp who clearly have the club's best interest at heart.
+"Not only for me but for people like [chairman] Steve Sharp who clearly have the club's best interests at heart.

-"It's obviously a huge shock but as I said I haven't had anything official, until then I will just have to wait and hear it from the horse's mouth.
+"It's obviously a huge shock but as I said I haven't had anything official; until then I'll just have to wait and hear it from the horse's mouth.

-"But it's definitely been the toughest year of my career.
-It's been tough.
-This news comes out it just makes it worse.
-We all knew there were rumours going around.
+"But it's definitely been the toughest year of my career ...
+This news comes out and it just makes it worse.
+We all knew there were rumours.

-"Stick sat us down and gave us his side of things.
-It was one of those things.''
+"Sticky sat us down and gave us his side of things.
+It was one of those things."

-"I am really happy for him.
-The club has had some dramas this year and they need fixing and they will certainly add some discipline.
+"He's going back home.
+I'm really happy for him.
+The club has had some dramas this year and they need fixing.
+He will certainly add some discipline.